 Online Doctor of Education (EdD) Programs in Illinois

-Illinois is home to nine schools that offer Doctor of Education programs online.
-Bradley University, Concordia University Chicago, Governors State University, National Louis University, Northern Illinois University, Olivet Nazarene University, The Chicago School of Professional Psychology, University of Illinois, and the University of St. Francis all have EdDs students can pursue through online study, making few or no visits to campus.
-A total of 13 online EdD programs are available through these institutions, in specializations such as Educational Leadership, Early Childhood Education, Higher Education Administration, K-12 Education Learning and Technology, Organizational Leadership, Human Resource Development, Ethical Leadership, and more.
+Illinois is home to 10 schools that offer Doctor of Education programs online.
+Aurora University, Bradley University, Concordia University Chicago, Governors State University, National Louis University, Northern Illinois University, Olivet Nazarene University, The Chicago School of Professional Psychology, University of Illinois, and the University of St. Francis all have EdDs students can pursue through online study, making few or no visits to campus.
+A total of 14 online EdD programs are available through these institutions, in specializations such as Educational Leadership, Early Childhood Education, Higher Education Administration, K-12 Education Learning and Technology, Organizational Leadership, Human Resource Development, Ethical Leadership, and more.